pec1985/TiDraggable/ios/README.md

 ## Draggable View Properties:

-### These will make the view slide to their corresponding positions
+### These will make the view stop at their corresponding positions

 * maxLeft: (int)
 * minLeft: (int)